 What personal data are you required to provide?

-· Confirm that you are processing the individual’s data
+- That you are processing the individual’s data

-· Confirm what categories of personal data you are processing
+- What categories of personal data you are processing

-· Confirm the purpose for processing the data
+- The purpose for processing the data

-· Confirm any recipients of the data (third parties to whom the data has been disclosed)
+- Any recipients of the data (third parties to whom the data has been disclosed)

-· Provide information about how the data was obtained (if not obtained from the individual directly)
+- Information on how the data was obtained (if not obtained from the individual directly)

-· Provide information about any automated decision making regarding their data
+- Any automated decision making regarding their data

-· Inform the individual that they have a right to complain to the ICO
+- Their right to complain to the ICO

-· Provide information about how you keep the data safe if sending it outside the EEA
+- Information on how you keep the data safe if sending it outside the EEA

 Can you charge for dealing with a subject access request?

 As such, it is advisable to ensure the personal data you store is well organised and easily accessible.
-It will advisable to have good policies, procedures and checklists for dealing with data protection matters.
+It is advisable to have good policies, procedures and checklists for dealing with data protection matters.